 For the best audio experience please download our free App to your Mobile/Tablet device enabling GPS activation and allowing you to relax, and just Drive and Discover.

 Musical excerpts from "A Reivers Moon" By kind permission of Ian Landles and Alan Brydon

 Drone footage by Above the Borders and Borders Aerial Photography

 Sir James Augustus Henry Murray

 Was a Scottish abbess and spy.
-She was the abbess of Coldstream Abbey in 1505 - 1538.
-Belonging to a family who often provided abbesses to the Abbey in Coldstream, she became initiated in the position in 1505.
-She was a personal friend to the Scottish queen dowager regent, Margaret Tudor.
+She was the abbess of Coldstream Abbey from 1505 to 1538.
+She belonged to a local landowning family who often provided abbesses to the abbey and was a personal friend to the Scottish queen, Margaret Tudor.
 As the abbey was near the border of England and Scotland, it was in the midst of the warfare between the nations in 1513.
 On hearing of the defeat at Flodden she instructed that the bodies of the dead be brought to her for burial in consecrated ground.
 This noble act is still commemorated each August by a ceremony in the town.
-She skillfully managed to balance between the two nations to the benefit of the abbey and was reputed as the best agent England had in Scotland.
+She skillfully managed to balance the interests of the two nations to the benefit of the abbey and was reputed as the best agent England had in Scotland.
 In 1538, she was succeeded as abbess – and reputedly as agent – by her relative Janet Pringle.

 Thomas Howard Earl of Surrey